hr-ivey/note-taker/README.md

 # Note Taker

 ## Description
-An application created to ease the stress of note-taking, highlighting GET and POST requests.
+An application created to ease the stress of note-taking, highlighting GET and POST requests using Express.js.node

 ## Table of Contents
 - [Installation](#installation)